- Create a Project, add an Application and an Application Version inside it.

 Please check this article for more details on Quick Run and Dry Run - Different Types of Execution Methods in Testsigma

-Considering you already have a Test Suite containing Android Application Test Steps, the procedure for Executing a native Android Application in Testsigma in a local environment are as follows:
+Considering you already have a Test Suite containing Web Application Test Steps, the procedure for Executing a Web Application in Testsigma in a local environment are as follows:

 1. Add the local test machine(PC) as a System in Testsigma.